kriss506/taskplanner/README.md

 # taskplanner
-Task planner created by Ivana and Kriss
+Task planner created by Ivana and Kriss.
+Final version.